-- (5) Upon any school grounds, except as permission is expressly obtained from responsible school authorities. - (6) On public property, playgrounds and recreation areas, except areas previously listed or authorized for the use by resolution of the City Council, in which case the use shall be lawful, and snowmobiles may be driven in and out of those areas by the shortest route. - (7) On streets as permitted by this chapter at a speed exceeding 10 miles per hour. - (8) During the hours of 10:00 p.m. to 7:00 a.m., Sunday through Thursday, and 12:01 a.m. to 8:00 a.m. on other days closer than 100 feet from any residence.
-This provision is not intended to prohibit snowmobiles from operating on city streets during the hours specified herein. - (B) It is unlawful for any person to operate a snowmobile within the limits of the city: - (1) So as to tow any person or thing in a public street or highway except through use of a rigid tow bar attached to the rear of the snowmobile; provided, that a disabled snowmobile may be towed to a private residence or a place of business where snowmobiles are repaired without the use of a rigid tow bar. - (2) Within 100 feet of any fisherman, pedestrian, skating rink or sliding area where the operation would conflict with use or endanger other persons or operation. - (3) To intentionally drive, chase, run over or kill any animal. - (4) Without registering it with the DNR.
-Current registration number decal and validation decal must be displayed. - (5) At any place while under the influence of alcohol or drugs as defined in MS ' 169.121 - (6) In any tree nursery or any shrub or tree planting area, in a manner which damages or destroys growing stock or landscaping on private or public property.
+- (5) Upon any school grounds, except as permission is expressly obtained from responsible school authorities. - (6) On public property, playgrounds and recreation areas, except areas previously listed or authorized for the use by resolution of the City Council, in which case the use shall be lawful, and snowmobiles may be driven in and out of those areas by the shortest route. - (7) On streets as permitted by this chapter at a speed exceeding 10 miles per hour. - (8) During the hours of 10:30 p.m. to 7:00 a.m., Sunday through Thursday, and 1:01 a.m. to 8:00 a.m. on other days except for making a direct entrance from outside the city limits to the operator's place of residence. - (B) It is unlawful for any person to operate a snowmobile within the limits of the city: - (1) So as to tow any person or thing in a public street or highway except through use of a rigid tow bar attached to the rear of the snowmobile; provided, that a disabled snowmobile may be towed to a private residence or a place of business where snowmobiles are repaired without the use of a rigid tow bar. - (2) Within 100 feet of any fisherman, pedestrian, skating rink or sliding area where the operation would conflict with use or endanger other persons or operation. - (3) To intentionally drive, chase, run over or kill any animal. - (4) Without registering it with the DNR.
+Current registration number decal and validation decal must be displayed. - (5) At any place while under the influence of alcohol or drugs as defined in MS §169.121. - (6) In any tree nursery or any shrub or tree planting area, in a manner which damages or destroys growing stock or landscaping on private or public property.